 Qualifying businesses can begin the application and approval process as soon as they plan to hire 5 or more new employees within two calendar years of becoming certified.
-For example, if your company is ETIF-certified in 2021, you will have CY2021 and CY2022 to hire the five net new qualified employees.
+For example, if your company is ETIF-certified in 2024, you will have until the end of 2025 to hire the five net new qualified employees.
 Companies are required to file an ETIF report with DECD by March 15th of each year to remain in program compliance.
 If a company is eligible to receive an ETIF reimbursement, they will receive those funds from Maine Revenue Services in late July.

 A business seeking Pine Tree Development Zone (PTDZ) certification will enroll automatically in the ETIF program as part of their PTDZ application if they plan to hire five or more net new employees within two calendar years of becoming PTDZ certified.

 Step One: Make sure you qualify.

 Your business will qualify for ETIF if it:

 - Is a non-retail, non-public utility, for-profit business.